subsquid-labs/squid-evm-template/README.md

 This is a starter template of a squid indexer for EVM networks (Ethereum, Polygon, BSC, etc.).
 See [Squid SDK docs](https://docs.subsquid.io/) for a complete reference.

-To extract EVM logs and transactions by a topic or a contract address, use `EvmBatchProcessor.addLog()` and `EvmBatchProcessor.addTransaction()` methods of `EvmBatchProcessor`, defined in `src/processor.ts`.
+To extract EVM logs and transactions by a topic or a contract address, use `EvmBatchProcessor.addLog()` and `EvmBatchProcessor.addTransaction()` methods of the `EvmBatchProcessor` instance defined in `src/processor.ts`.

-The requested data is transformed in batches by a single handler provided by the `processor.run()` method.
+The requested data is transformed in batches by a single handler provided to the `processor.run()` method.

 For a full list of supported networks and config options, check the [`EvmBatchProcessor` overview](https://docs.subsquid.io/develop-a-squid/evm-processor/) and the [configuration page](https://docs.subsquid.io/develop-a-squid/evm-processor/configuration/).